Board Executives

 Jamie is a CPA and a Partner with BDO Canada.
 He has 20+ years of experience in the accounting and finance world, having worked with key players in the innovation space such as Communitech, The Accelerator Centre, Haltech RIC, Shad, The Stiller Centre and others.
 Jamie is “all-in” when it comes to tech, media and telecom.
 Jamie has held senior leadership positions in these sectors and is heavily invested in the innovation ecosystem as a whole.

-Jamie has worked with many organizations in this ecosystem over the years and is currently Board Chair for Haltech Regional Innovation Center, which is part of the Ontario Network of Entrepreneurs.
+Jamie has worked with many organizations in this ecosystem over the years and is currently on the Angle One board and past-Chair of Haltech Regional Innovation Center, which is part of the Ontario Network of Entrepreneurs.
 Jamie spends all of his professional time working with innovation-based companies and advising them as they follow their journey from ideation and discovery to validation, growth and scaling mode, all the way to mature stage.
 He is frequently called upon to advise growth companies with their funding strategies, having worked extensively with angel, VC and PE-backed companies, including those involved in M&A and capital raise deals.

 Max Rothschild